Rectal Prolapse SurgerySkip to the navigation

 - In abdominal surgery, the surgeon makes a cut in the abdomen.
-He or she may secure part of the large intestine or the rectum, or both, to the inside of the abdominal cavity with sutures or a piece of plastic mesh (rectopexy).
+He or she may secure part of the large intestine or the rectum, or both, to the inside of the abdominal cavity with sutures or a piece of mesh (rectopexy).
 This surgery can restore a natural shape to the large intestine.
 The surgeon may also remove part of the large intestine and sew the ends together.
 Other conditions that may be present (such as a rectocele or prolapsed uterus) can also be repaired.
 Depending on the type of problems present, the surgeon may make a large, single cut (open surgery) or may make several small cuts along with using an instrument with a small camera that allows the surgeon to see inside the body (laparoscopic surgery).
 Rectal prolapse will come back in fewer than 1 out of 10 people who have this surgery.footnote 1

 If the surrounding tissue is no longer holding part of large intestine in the correct position, your surgeon may have to remove part of the intestine and then reattach it to the rectum.

 Primary Medical Reviewer Anne C. Poinier, MD - Internal Medicine

 Specialist Medical Reviewer C. Dale Mercer, MD, FRCSC, FACS - General Surgery

-To learn more visit Healthwise.org
+To learn more about Healthwise, visit Healthwise.org

 © 1995-2015 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.